 - Narcissist: Has a great deal of trouble caring about anybody other than himself.

 - Not So Invincible After All: Turned out he had an Achilles' Heel!
 Of course at this point, Everybody Knows That.

 - One-Man Army: His combat abilities are pretty much a Story Breaker Power, hence why Achilles in His Tent happened.

-- Pet the Dog: Achilles is willing to fight the entire Greek army to defend Agamemnon's daughter, Iphigenia when the latter has to sacrifice her to appease Artemis.
-Agamemnon had duped her into coming by promising her marriage to Achilles offending his honor, making him feel somewhat responsible, and sheer disgust at the act.
+- Pet the Dog: Achilles is willing to fight the entire Greek army to defend Agamemnon's daughter, Iphigenia, when the latter has to sacrifice her to appease Artemis.
+Agamemnon had duped the girl into coming by promising her marriage to Achilles offending his honor, making him feel somewhat responsible, and sheer disgust at the act.
 His return of Hector's body is also a humanizing moment.